 (iii) Volatile impurities are removed.

-For example : (i) Zinc blende (ZnS) is the ore of zinc which heated strongly in the presence of excess of air to convert zinc oxide and sulphur dioxide gas is expelled.
+For example (i) Zinc blende (ZnS) is the ore of zinc that heated strongly in the presence of excess air to convert zinc oxide and sulphur dioxide gas is expelled.

 2. Iron pyrite (FeS2) is converted into ferric oxide (Fe2O3) by roasting.